zccshome/Poem/README.md

-I collect¡¶È«ÌÆÊ«¡·from website: http://www16.zzu.edu.cn/qts/, and all data is preserved in poem.sql.
+I collect Chinese poems from website: http://www16.zzu.edu.cn/qts/, and all data is preserved in poem.sql.
 You can also use getPoem.py to reach them.

 DONE:
 1. Collect poems
 2. Provide several search methods